-Where a risk or potential risk has been identified following the use of a non-partner donor (e.g. regarding the birth of a child elsewhere with a genetic disease inherited/possibly inherited from the donor), the supplying tissue establishment must inform all TEs/ITEs who have received the associated product.
+Where a risk or potential risk has been identified following the use of a-non-partner denorgametes (e.g. regarding the birth of a child elsewhere with a genetic disease inherited/possibly inherited from the donor), the supplying tissue establishment must inform all TEs/ITEs who have received the associated product.
 The supplying tissue establishment should confirm if a donor block has been applied, and confirm the type of block, e.g. temporary or permanent/conditional.
+A temporary donor block is applied where a risk/potential risk has been identified and is under investigation.
+A permanent/conditional donor block is where the investigation is complete, and a risk has been confirmed.
 The conditions of further use of the implicated donor following the performance of a risk assessment should be included.

 All confirmed permanent/conditional donor block notifications should be submitted to the HPRA as an SAE report.
+A copy of the notification and consent form should be included, as received from the supplying gamete bank / establishment, whether in the EU or a third country.
 Confirmation of the tissues and cells supplied, used, stock remaining in storage and information on any offspring or ongoing pregnancies which have resulted from the use of the donor, should be included in the information provided to the HPRA.

 The HPRA will forward on any donor notification reports received via the EC Rapid Alert for Tissues and Cells (RATC) system to the ART clinics.
+This communication includes a list of questions regarding the use of the non-partner gametes, for which a response is requested from all impacted ART clinics.

-The birth of a child (or creation of a foetus) in the Republic of Ireland with a genetic disease inherited/possibly inherited from the donor should be reported to the HPRA as a suspected SAR (see section 5.3).
-The supplying TE should be informed.
+The birth of a child (or creation of a foetus), following ART treatment in the Republic of Ireland, with a genetic disease inherited/possibly inherited from the donor, should be reported to the HPRA as a suspected SAR (see section 5.3).
+The supplying TE should also be informed.